-Hezbollah warns Israel will ‘pay price’ after fighters, civilians killed
+Hezbollah fires rockets at northern Israel in response to Lebanon attacks

 At least 10 civilians and three Hezbollah fighters killed in Israeli air attacks in southern Lebanon on Wednesday.

-The Lebanese armed group Hezbollah has warned that Israel will “pay the price” for air raids that killed at least 10 civilians and three Hezbollah fighters in southern Lebanon.
+The Lebanese armed group Hezbollah has said it fired dozens of rockets at a town in northern Israel in response to air raids that killed at least 10 civilians and three Hezbollah fighters in southern Lebanon.

-Five children were among those killed on Wednesday in the deadliest day for Lebanese civilians in four months of hostilities across the Lebanon-Israel border.
+“Islamic resistance fighters fired dozens of Katyusha-type rockets at Kiryat Shmona,” an Israeli town near the Lebanese border, Hezbollah said in a statement.

 Keep readinglist of 3 items